-Next month we’re back at the lunch! show and we’re bringing some friends, our closed-loop partners PRM Waste Systems.
+This Autumn, you'll find us at the Public Sector Catering Expo and we’re bringing some friends, our closed-loop partners PRM Waste Systems.
 We first teamed up with the lovely PRM back in 2019.
 If you’re not familiar with PRM, the company was founded in 1998 by Brian and Helen Moore and is a forward-thinking family-run business who honed in on recycling solutions from the very beginning.
 PRM provide brilliant bio waste disposal units that absolutely love our plant-based packaging.
 The units break down our products - along with food waste - onsite helping your food business to close the loop regardless of alternative waste providers that may or may not be operating in your area.
 (Essentially it’s a really easy and cost-effective way to dispose of your waste and removes the need for waste collections.)
-Returning to lunch! for the first time in six years, we are over the moon to have PRM join us on the stand and wanted to introduce you to some of the team ahead of the show, starting with product manager Paul.
+Exhibiting at the PSC Expo on stand 109, we are over the moon to have PRM join us next door at 110, and wanted to introduce you to some of the team ahead of the show, starting with product manager Paul.

 Hey Paul, good to see you!
 Ok, let’s start with how you can help our customers - PRM supports a wide range of industries, how do you support caterers in particular?

 Hello there!
 Well, we can help in multiple ways as we offer recycling solutions ranging from simple cardboard/can balers and segregation systems to food waste and compostable recycling.

 You’ve been with PRM for a while now…

 Yes, seven years this September as the product manager for the Bio Processor range, I cover the whole of the UK and developing the export market.
 It’s a great team of people working like a large family.

 So how did you come to be working for PRM?